gomson/vicsydev/duffs_device_in_cl.md

 posted Feb 13th 2017, 01:00 am

 ### preramble
 It's a shame that many programming languages fail to provide wholehearted support for green threads, aka. cooperative scheduling; and that fewer still leave enough rope to roll your own.
-Even Common Lisp fails the test, as it neither provides green threads nor the power needed to implement them; there have been various more or less successful [attempts](https://orthecreedence.github.io/cl-async/2013/03/26/green-threads-and-async-programming.html) over the years, but they all boil down to [pixie dust](http://quickdocs.org/cl-cont/api).
+Even Common Lisp fails the test, as it neither provides green threads nor the power needed to implement them.

+### cooperative scheduling
 One popular urban myth in Common Lisp circles is that green threads bring nothing to the table since it's preemptive threads are fast enough; which misses the point that cooperative scheduling is a useful, complementary approach to structuring software; as long as performance is at least comparable; and as an added bonus, the performance profile is more consistent and predictable than for preemptive threads.

 ### Duff's Device
 In C, it's popular to build green threads on top of ```switch``` interleaved with user code; known as Duff's Device.
 The approach unfortunately doesn't play well with the compiler and requires serious hacks to be usable.
 Implementing the same idea in Lisp takes some imagination, as there is nothing comparable to ```switch```; ```tag-body``` requires clear text labels for jumping, no run-time look up is possible; and ```case``` doesn't allow fall-through, which is crucial.
 Branching around each statement is a possibility, Common Lisp compilers are pretty hard core when it comes to optimisation, which means it's possible to get away with it; but modifying unknown Lisp code on statement level is a tar pit.